In this wind guide for kitesurfing there is all you need to know for kite surfing, we will cover the following topics:

 Wind and weather forecasts

 Knowing the right wind direction and strength is important.
 Before kitesurfing you can check the upcoming condition on your kitesurf spot.
 Here are a few options to check out the weather and wind condition on your favorite kite spot.
+By checking the weather before a kite session you know what to expect.

 Common Kitesurf questions about the wind